Travel to Peru for 1 month: the ultimate travel itinerary

 Visit the ruins of Kuelap

 The top attraction and main reason why most people travel to Chachapoyas is Kuelap.
 Also called "the Machu Picchu of the North", this site has over 550 circular structures.
 Because of its size, it is believed that this was once a city with an estimated population of 3,500 people.
 A visit to the ancient ruins is a fascinating experience as you will learn about the myths of this settlement.
 Overlooking the Utcubamba Valley, the site also offers spectacular views of the mountainous agricultural landscape around the area.

-You can visit Kuelap from Chachapoyas with either through a tour or independently.
+You can visit Kuelap from Chachapoyas either through a tour or independently.
 The tour is the easiest option and saves you a lot of hassle.
 Besides, the price difference isn't much (a tour is roughly US$14 more than when going by yourself), which includes round-trip transportation, cable car to the site, entrance fee to the ruins, a guide, and lunch.
-For a day-trip the total cost would come to 90 soles (US$27).
+For a day-trip, the total cost would come to 90 soles (US$27).